IMPORTANT UPDATES

 • Masks are required for:

-• A patient who is at high risk for infections.
+• Patients, guardians and visitors who are at high risk for infections. *

-• Please ensure that a well caregiver is bringing the child in for services.
-If not possible, please notify the clinical team before your arrival for options.
+Please ensure that a well caregiver is bringing the child in for services.
+If not possible, the parent should please notify the clinical team before their arrival.

-• Family members, visitors of patients and caregivers with potentially contagious illnesses should not visit Children’s facilities.
-If there is an issue, please notify the clinical team immediately.
+Family members, visitors of patients and caregivers with potentially contagious illnesses should not visit Children’s facilities.
+If there is an issue, they should notify the clinical team immediately.